Pension freedoms explained

 What is a Defined Contribution pension?

 Pension freedoms only apply to defined contribution pensions.
-This is where your contributions are used to build up your pension savings, and you then choose how and when you access your money.
+This is where your contributions are used to build up your pension savings, and you choose how and when you access your money.

 The freedoms don’t apply to Defined Benefit (DB) pensions.
 These are a different type of workplace pension, as the amount of income you receive is linked to your salary and length of service.